 Is it any good?

-The most-watched series in TV history, Baywatch's international appeal lies squarely in the conspicuous presence of attractive, buxom lifeguards -- as well as Hasselhoff's star power outside the United States.
-But despite the show's obvious sex appeal and silly plotlines (like battling ghosts in a haunted hotel or fighting a giant moray eel with heart defibrillator paddles), it also offers some positive messages about leadership, teamwork, and even parenthood, thanks to Mitch's role as a single parent to son Hobie (Jeremy Jackson).
+The most-watched series in TV history, this show's international appeal lies in the conspicuous presence of attractive, buxom lifeguards, as well as Hasselhoff's star power outside the United States.
+But despite Baywatch's obvious sex appeal and silly plotlines (like battling ghosts in a haunted hotel or fighting a giant moray eel with heart defibrillator paddles), it also offers some positive messages about leadership, teamwork, and even parenthood, thanks to Mitch's role as a single parent to son Hobie (Jeremy Jackson).
 The show also touches on important issues like water safety, addiction, and the multiple and often little-known health risks associated with excessive sun exposure.